Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 The three colors that *Shoot'em Doods*' power-up system uses are red, yellow, and blue.
 Each color indicates a different kind of ability.
 To elaborate, all the red power-ups are attack related, all the blue power-ups are defensive, and all the yellow power-ups pertain to utility.
 The idea of the color-coded power-up system is to make the game more intuitive while still adding another level of strategy to the gameplay.

 Ultimately, *Shoot'em Doods*' implementation of a tri-colored power-up system and its unique marriage of pixel art and modern graphics makes it an intriguing, thought provoking game.

 # 2. Process Model
+The process model that *Shoot'em Doods* followed was the agile method Extreme Programming (XP).
+Using the XP method allowed our team to create *Shoot'em Doods* incrementally while still allowing us to go back and refactor the code.
+Also, the pair programming facet of XP proved to be very beneficial for our programming team.

 # 3. Configuration Management
 ## i.
 Overview of GitHub Management
 Per Professor Nash's requirements, the version control that our team used was GitHub.
 Most of our team has past experience with GitHub so being required to use it was not problematic for us.
 The team member with the most GitHub experience was Jacob Hinton so he took on the role of managing the repository by merging branches and fixing coding conflicts when they appeared.